-Dr. Marangos has an employment agreement with the Company effective until August 31, 1999, pursuant to which he is employed as Chairman of the Board of Directors, President and Chief Executive Officer of the Company at an annual salary of \$216,500 per year.
+Dr. Marangos had an employment agreement with the Company effective until August 31, 1999 (the "Employment Agreement"), pursuant to which he was employed as Chairman of the Board of Directors, President and Chief Executive Officer of the Company at an annual salary of \$216,500 per year.
+Recently, the Compensation Committee of the Board of Directors amended the Employment Agreement increasing the salary of Dr. Marangos to \$241,500 and extending its term to August 31, 2001.
 Dr. Marangos' employment agreement contains certain provisions concerning maintenance of confidential information of the Company and assignment of inventions by the Company.
 In the event that the Company terminates Dr. Marangos' employment with or without cause in accordance with the agreement, Dr. Marangos is entitled to continue to receive base salary and benefits for a period of 12 months following termination.